 Enjoy these fun things to do for free in Arkansas

-Free, inexpensive, budget friendly, low-cost, economical, bargain - no matter how you describe it, everyone is looking for a vacation destination that falls into those categories.
-Look no further than Arkansas, the perfect place to spend a thrifty vacation with family or friends, offering a variety of free and inexpensive things to do any time of the year.
+Free, inexpensive, budget friendly, low-cost, economical, bargain - no matter how you describe it, everyone is looking for a great vacation destination without a big price tag.
+Look no further than Arkansas, the perfect place to spend a thrifty vacation with family or friends, offering a variety of free and inexpensive things to do any time of the year, both indoors and outdoors.
 Arkansas not only provides a great vacation for a little money, it also has many, many attractions that are free.
-Here are more than 100 randomly chosen fun things to do for free and places to play in Arkansas while you're here.
+Read through our suggestions for more than 100 simple but fun things to do for free and places to play in Arkansas while you're here.

 1. World Class: Crystal Bridges Museum of American Art in Bentonville is a gift from Walmart heiress Alice Walton.
 It house a permanent collection of American masterworks from the colonial era to modern day, and touring collections from national art institutions.